LIMUNIMI/pycarla/docs/index.rst

 jack_synth
 ==========

-Use any kind of plugin to synthesize midi events.
+A python module based on Linux commands for synthesizing MIDI events and files from python code with ultra time precision using any kind of audio plugin!

 A python module based on ``carla``, ``jack_capture``, ``jack-smf-utils``, and ``jack``, of course!